‘Stop the Steal’ supporters, restrained by Facebook, turn to Parler to peddle false election claims

 Parler was created two years ago in response to what critics viewed as Big Tech’s far-reaching moderation, and it boomed in popularity this summer when high-profile Trump surrogates started using it after Twitter for the first time labeled Trump’s tweets in May.
 The app, which features a Twitter-like feed of updates, has struck a chord with Republican voters, far-right organizers and conservative pundits, in particular, who use it to shore up support for Trump and their causes.

-Trump supporters flocked to Parler as the election dragged on and especially after Biden was declared the president-elect.
+Trump supporters flocked to Parler as the election dragged on and especially after Biden was declared president-elect.

 “Hurry and follow me at Parler,” tweeted conservative radio host Mark Levin the day after the election was called for Biden.
 “I’m trying to encourage as many of you as possible to immediately join me there as I may not stay at Facebook or Twitter if they continue censoring me.”